Marie-Louise (conscript): In service

 The number of men actually incorporated into the army from the Marie-Louise decrees has been estimated at only 25,000, of whom the majority (20,144) went into the Imperial Guard, mainly the Young Guard.
 They were initially incorporated gradually into the third battalions of the guard regiments but also formed the new 14e Regiment de Tirailleurs de la Garde Impériale, the 14e Régiment de Voltigeurs de la Garde Impériale and were incorporated into the guard artillery.

 The conscripts received a hurried and abbreviated training programme, though Napoleon specified that all conscripts should receive some form of musketry training, even if much shortened.
 A training period as short as a fortnight was not uncommon, with few receiving as much as a month's training; this was less than the conscripts called in 1813 who had, in principle, 90 days training before joining their regiments.
 The men were generally poorly trained in the traditional soldier's skills of marksmanship, drill and skirmishing; though some had earlier experience with muskets in civilian life as poachers.
 A Colonel Fabvier noted that the conscripts assigned to the Young Guard received better training than the rest.

-Napoleon recognised the limitations of poorly trained troops and requested that battalions formed entirely from conscripts be half the usual size to allow a better supervision ration from the units officers and non-commissioned officers.
+Napoleon recognised the limitations of poorly trained troops and requested that battalions formed entirely from conscripts be half the usual size to allow a better supervision ratio from these units’ officers and non-commissioned officers.
 He employed such units as a means of holding static positions in his lines, though the Young Guard saw service as shock troops, deployed en masse in compact formations.
 Morale was variable but generally good, with few attempts at self-mutilation to escape service being recorded.
 Marshal Auguste de Marmont recalled his experience of this time: "The troops showed great value.
 Conscripts, arrived the day before, entered the line, and behaved, with courage, like old soldiers. ... one, very quiet under enemy fire, did not, however, use his rifle.
 I said to him, 'Why don't you shoot?'.
 He replied naively: 'I would shoot as well as any other soldier if I had someone to load my gun.'
 The poor child was so ignorant of his profession".

 The conscript units suffered high losses in the 1814 campaign (Napoleon said at the time "the Young Guard melts") and a reorganisation of the remnants of units was made on 12 March.
 By this time Napoleon's armies were too weak to resist the Sixth Coalition's invasion.
 Paris fell on 30–31 March and Napoleon retreated to Fontainebleau where he agreed to abdicate on 13 April, bringing the war to a close.